Keeping the Dream Alive: Popularity

+Cover versions

+There have been a number of covers of the song both in English and in German.

-In 2013, English pop singer Kim Wilde covered it on her album Wilde Winter Songbook, but only in the deluxe edition of the album.
+In 2013, English pop singer Kim Wilde covered the song on her album Wilde Winter Songbook, but only in the deluxe edition of the album.

 In 2018, British pop music group The Fizz covered it in their album Christmas with the Fizz.

 In 2019, Björn Again covered the song in "Christmas Is Björn Again".

+In 2020, Rock Choir covered the song.

 In popular culture

-The song was featured on the soundtrack of the 1989 movie Say Anything... directed by Cameron Crowe.
+The song was featured on the soundtrack of the 1989 film Say Anything... directed by Cameron Crowe.

-It has also been the long-running background music to John Laws' introduction comments in his John Laws Morning Show in Sydney, Australia.